 Austin Powers the original movie: Dr. Evil (while running away) tries to convince Austin that he's become a "square" and that the 90s doesn't have free love.
 Austin counters that the 60s were about freedom, only now it's joined by responsibility and that's even groovier.
 Evil destroys freedom, so he's still fighting the same fight.
 Then Dr. Evil points out that there's nothing more annoying an old hippie who refuses to get with the times.
 That gets Austin's back up.

 Dogma, in one of its opening scenes, features Loki (Matt Damon) explains to a nun how he didn't believe in God due to the story of the Walrus and the Carpenter, successfully making her question and eventually throw away her faith...in a span of five minutes.
 As noted by his fellow angel Bartleby (Ben Affleck), "You know for a fact that there's a God.
 You've stood in his presence.
 You've spoken to him personally.
-Yet I just heard you claim you were an atheist."
+Yet I just heard you claim to be an atheist."
 Loki's response?
 "I just like fucking with the clergy, man!
 I just — I love keeping those guys on their toes!"

 There's also the board room scene, where Bartleby reveals all but one woman's sins.
 All their reactions range from looking down with shame to breaking down into tears.